The Institute for Public Service Reporting

 Its website states that it is a professionally staffed newsroom focused on independent investigative reporting and in-depth explanatory journalism while providing hands-on training to university students.

 Housed in the Edward J. Meeman Journalism Building on the University of Memphis campus, the newsroom is a semi-autonomous branch of the university and is not formally part of the Department of Journalism and Strategic Media.

 Articles produced by The Institute for Public Service Reporting are free to the public on its website.
-It also partners with Memphis’ public radio affiliate, WKNO-FM.
+It also partners with Memphis' public radio affiliate, WKNO-FM.

 History

 In 2018, The University of Memphis opened The Institute of Public Service Reporting on campus to produce robust, independent investigative and enterprise reporting while also providing hands-on training to students.

 As the first step in the effort, it hired award-winning investigative reporter Marc Perrusquia as Distinguished Journalist in Residence and director with Louis Graham, former The Commercial Appeal editor.
 Perrusquia had recently left The Commercial Appeal after a 29-year career.

 The Institute was created around the same time an online-only newspaper called The Daily Memphian emerged, which had a paywall with subscribers paying $7 per month.
-At that time the two news outlets entered into an agreement where investigative news stories created by the Institute would be published on the The Daily Memphian website through a paid-use agreement.
+At that time the two news outlets entered into an agreement where investigative news stories created by the Institute would be published on The Daily Memphian website through a paid-use agreement.
 The termination of that agreement was announced on March 13, 2023 by a joint letter posted to The Daily Memphian website, from Eric Barnes, CEO of The Daily Memphian, and Marc Perrusquia, Director of the Institute for Public Service Reporting.

 In 2019, award-winning Memphis journalist David Waters joined the staff as assistant director.

-In 2022, Laura Faith Kebede was brought on as the third full time staff reported, serving as coordinator of “Civil Wrongs,’’ a serialized reporting project that will investigate unsolved and unresolved murders of the civil rights era as well as historical and modern abuses ranging from environmental injustice to voter suppression and police oppression.
+In 2022, Laura Faith Kebede was brought on as the third full time staff reported, serving as coordinator of "Civil Wrongs", a serialized reporting project that will investigate unsolved and unresolved murders of the civil rights era as well as historical and modern abuses ranging from environmental injustice to voter suppression and police oppression.